40843245/GitHub-workflow-tutorial/workflow/tutorial/CH8 -- definition a workflow and invoking a  workflow.md

   Required

-  - name (`name` field): a descriptive name that will be displayed (on `Description` section) at GitHub Marketplace and will be recognized by GitHub Action.
+  - name: a descriptive name that will be displayed (on `Description` section) at GitHub Marketplace and will be recognized by GitHub Action.
 It will be text on the option when one selects a workflow.
   - on: defines which events will trigger this workflow.
   - jobs: defines a collection of job (or called task)